DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 ## Choosing an age group to teach

-Education in English is divided into:
+Schools in England are divided into:

 * [primary (ages 5 to 11)](/is-teaching-right-for-me/who-do-you-want-to-teach/#primary-ages-5-to-11)